dvansoye/Git-Obsidian/prompt-portfolio/delmetheusPrompt.md

 - Review the research question.
 - Determine which report format is most appropriate.
 - Create a bespoke deep research report using one of the Report Formats below that anticipates the information that I need to have a breakthrough.
+- Make sure to include in your deep research outline which report format you are using: Research Support Report (RSR), Deep Dive Report (DDR), or Alien Intelligence Report (AIR).

 # Report Formats